How To Green Your CT State Agency

 - Find out about the State's EPP program and watch a video which introduces the program, describes the benefits of EPP, provides tips on how to reduce, reuse and recycle and more.

-- The Bureau of Enterprise System Technology (BEST) contracts for purchasing laptops and personal computers for CT state and local government, higher education and K-12 education.
-BEST is working to include specific requirements into these contracts, including requirements that products be EPEAT and Energy Star certified.
-For more information, contact Leo Boulanger, BEST Desktop Services, (860) 622-2476.
+- Learn about purchasing laptops and personal computers for CT state and local government, higher education and K-12 education, including requirements that products be EPEAT and Energy Star certified.

-- Useful resources for information about the procurement of EPPs, including federal programs.
+- Useful resources and information about the procurement of EPPs, including federal programs.

-- The Center for Environmental Health (CEH) has created a new Healthier Furniture Product Guide to help purchasers find products that do not contain the “hazardous handful” chemicals: flame retardants, fluorinated stain treatments, antimicrobials, PVC and formaldehyde.
+- Visit The Center for Environmental Health (CEH) for information on products that do not contain the “hazardous handful” chemicals: flame retardants, fluorinated stain treatments, antimicrobials, PVC and formaldehyde.

 - Use the How to Recycle at your State Agency Checklist to start or improve recycling.